New Media Production -- Fall '12

 artificial intelligence

-Project 3: Personal Portfolio
+Project 3: Individual Project.

 Details regarding this project will be discussed in class.